 Enter my two best friends in the kitchen.

 As soon as I could, I bought myself a mandoline, and revolutionized my own kitchen existence.
-You can get a decent mandoline for $20 or $30 (though of course, you can spend lots more, too, if you prefer).
+You can get a decent mandoline for under $30 (though of course, you can spend lots more if you prefer).
 Mine, like most, came with an assortment of slicing plates, including two grater/shredder options, a julienne slicer, and plates for three different thicknesses of slices.
 It also came (critical!) with a “handle” to place on top of the food you’re cutting, in order to decrease the chances that you’ll accidentally cut yourself as you near the end of whatever it is you’re slicing.

 One thing I especially like about using the mandoline is the way it sits nicely on top of our four- and eight-cup measures, as well as many of our mixing bowls.
 Yet unlike hauling out the food processor whenever I want to slice something – say, a little bit of onion and pepper to top homemade mini-pizzas or burritos for lunch – it’s a lot less cleanup and hassle, making it worthwhile for small jobs as well as big ones.
 (Ours can even go in the dishwasher!)